matafokka/vite-awesome-svg-loader/README.md

   skipPreserveLineWidthList: [/line-width-not-preserved\.svg/],

   // A list of files or directories to preserve color of
-  setCurrentColorList: [/config-demo\/set-current-color\//, /config-demo\/all\//],
+  replaceColorsList: [
+    // File names
+    "some-file.svg",

+    // Regexes that are checked against whole path and file name with extension /config-demo\/set-current-color\//,
+    /config-demo\/all\//,

+    // Map of color replacements.
+Key is an original color, value is its replacement.
+Both can be any values:
+    // HEX, name, rgb() or arbitrary custom values.
+Applied to all files.
+    {
+      "#003147": "red",
+      "rgb(0, 49, 71)": "#003147",
+      "myCustomColor": "var(--some-color-var)",
+    },

+    // Map of color replacements per files
+    {
+      files: ["vars.svg"], // File names or regexes, same format as above

+      // Replacements, same format as above
+      replacements: {
+        red: "var(--primary-color)",
+        green: "var(--secondary-color)",
+        blue: "var(--tertiary-color)",
+      },

+      // Default value for colors that are not in replacements map.
+Set an empty string to preserve original colors.
+      // Default value is "currentColor",
+      default: "currentColor"
+    },
+  ],

   // A list of files to skip while replacing colors.
-Overrides setCurrentColorList.
+Overrides replaceColorsList.
-  skipSetCurrentColorList: [/colors-not-preserved\.svg/],
+  skipReplaceColorsList: [/colors-not-preserved\.svg/],

   // A list of files to skip while transforming.
 File skip-transforms.svg is present in every directory.
   skipTransformsList: [/skip-transforms\.svg/, /ignore-elements-orig\.svg/],